Signing you in...

 Open morningmail.ai

-2. Step 2 Create your free account
+2. Step 2 Type your topic: Real estate

 The exact prompt your section starts with